Aarya (film): Release

-The film opened to mixed reviews.
-Sify.com wrote, "Director Balasekhar has packaged Aarya keeping the ordinary viewer who loves mass movies in mind.
+Sify wrote, "Director Balasekhar has packaged Aarya keeping the ordinary viewer who loves mass movies in mind.
 Madhavan, Bhavana and Prakash Raj have done their bit to make it work with the viewers and provide a time-pass entertainer".
-Behindwoods.com gave 1.5/5 saying "It lacks in tight screenplay and coherent narration".
-Bizhat.com suggested "with more minus points than plus points, Aarya falls under the 'also ran' category".
 Manaswini of Kalki wrote if Balasekaran had told the story without tension, increased the pace of the script a little more, reduced the Bhavana-Prakash Raj antics a little more, and polished the climax a little more, Arya would have been someone who cannot be beaten.
-Chennai Online wrote "It's a film sans any logic or sensibility.
+Malini Mannath of Chennai Online wrote, "It's a film sans any logic or sensibility.
 But what keeps it going is its racy pace, which breezes through all those bizarre situations and takes it to a finale, where it is all wrapped up in a neat smart knot.
 You miss this film, you haven't missed much!".

+In other media

-The film was later dubbed and released in Telugu as Arya MBBS and in Hindi as My Dear Big B. In 2015, a comedy film titled Vellaiya Irukiravan Poi Solla Maatan, taken from a line mouthed in Vadivelu's comedy sequences, was released.
+In 2015, a comedy film titled Vellaiya Irukiravan Poi Solla Maatan, taken from a line mouthed in Vadivelu's comedy sequences, was released.